-de Boer, J., 2008.
-Frame-based information tools on climate change.
+- De Boer, J. (2008).
+"Frame-based information tools on climate change".
 Working Paper, Climate changes Spatial Planning program, project IC10.
-Institute for Environmental Studies, VU University Amsterdam, Amsterdam (Part III of the present report).

-Janis, I.L., L. Mann, 1977.
-Decision making: a psychological analysis of conflict, choice, and commitment.
-Free Press, New York.

-Carver, C.S., M.F.
-Schreier, 1998.
-On the self-regulation of behaviour.
+Institute for Environmental Studies, VU University Amsterdam, Amsterdam. - Janis, I.L., L. Mann (1977).
+"Decision making: a psychological analysis of conflict, choice, and commitment".
+Free Press, New York. - Carver, C.S., M.F.
+Schreier (1998).
+"On the self-regulation of behaviour".
 Cambridge University Press, Cambridge.

-3.3.1.
-Free brainstorms and group decision support brainstorms free brainstorms. central а question, problem, or task is posed, on which participants are asked to freely generate ideas.
-This can take the simple form of a whiteboard or post-its. or а more advanced approach using a group decision support system [Turban and Aronson, 1998; Hage and Leroy, 2008], both complemented with normal discussion.
-The first approach has the advantage of being easy to use and The latter low-cost. has the advantage of all participants being able to submit input at the same time.
-This approach is often part of a larger workshop (e.g. a future workshop, Figure 1.
-Workshop on particulate guided workshop, etc.).
-Participants matter using a group decision support respond from a variety of frames, their background. depending on system, Utrecht 2005 (photos: Penny Kloprogge).
+3.1.3.a.
+Free brainstorms and group decision support brainstorms

+In free brainstorms, a central question, problem, or task is posed, on which participants are asked to freely generate ideas.
+This can take the simple form of a whiteboard or post-its, or a more advanced approach using a group decision support system (Turban and Aronson, 1998; Hage and Leroy, 2008), both complemented with normal discussion.
+The first approach has the advantage of being easy to use and low-cost.
+The latter has the advantage of all participants being able to submit input at the same time.
+This approach is often part of a larger workshop (e.g. a future workshop, guided workshop, etc.).
+Participants respond from a variety of frames, depending on their background.
 These frames are implicitly present in their answers.
 This tool aims to collect these different perspectives and provide a synthesis (either a 'spread of ideas' or consensus view).
 A group decision support brainstorm aims to cross-fertilize frames as well: participants can see and respond to others' input, and continue to submit answers (which may be influenced by others' input).
 This tool is useful when a variety of frames exist and progress may be achieved by confronting, synthesising and/or cross-fertilizing them.
-It is particularly helpful when individual frames are only 'halfformed' and can benefit from the interaction.
+It is particularly helpful when individual frames are only 'half-formed' and can benefit from the interaction.